lhtin/You-Dont-Know-JS/this & object prototypes/ch3.md

 We assume in this snippet that `myImmutableObject` is already created and protected as immutable.
 But, to also protect the contents of `myImmutableObject.foo` (which is its own object -- array), you would also need to make `foo` immutable, using one or more of the following functionalities.

-**Note:** It is not terribly common to create deeply entrenched immutable objects in JS programs.
+**Note:** It is not terribly common to create deeply __entrenched__(无法改变的) immutable objects in JS programs.
 Special cases can certainly call for it, but as a general design pattern, if you find yourself wanting to *seal* or *freeze* all your objects, you may want to take a step back and reconsider your program design to be more robust to potential changes in objects' values.

 #### Object Constant